Danau language: Name

+Danau [dənɔ] is the most common English form of the ethnonym; the Danau themselves pronounce the name of their ethnic group and language as [kənɒ̀].
+The meaning and origin of the name are unknown.
+Zaw Lwin Oo (2021:35) states that the endonym kənɒ̀ means 'the people who like to live peacefully' (အေးအေးဆေးဆေး နေတတ်သောလူမျိုး).
+This etymology of the name is unknown to the native speakers, though, and no related word is found in the present-day language.

 Speakers

 The Danau are a little known ethnic group in Myanmar.
 Even in the nearby town of Aungban, it is common for people to confuse this group with the local Danu majority.
 According to historical accounts, the Danu had served as archers for King Alaungpaya, who founded the Konbaung Dynasty in the 18th century.
-The Danu settled in the Pindaya region after returning from wars in Thailand, and speak a variant of Burmese that is characterised by minor differences in pronunciation.
+The Danu settled in the Pindaya region after returning from wars in Thailand, and speak a variant of Burmese that is characterized by minor differences in pronunciation.
 The Danau, on the other hand speak a completely different Austroasiatic language, which nevertheless has numerous words borrowed from Burmese (and also ultimately from Pali via Burmese).

-The Danau live primarily in the villages of Taungbohla, Thaethit, Htinyugon, Chaunggya and Naung In, within a short distance of the towns of Aungban and Heho.
-As these villages are surrounded by Pa'O villages, Danau people tend to speak Pa'O as well as Burmese.
+The Danau live primarily in the villages of Taungpohla, Thaethit, Htinyugon, Chaunggya and Naung In, within a short distance of the towns of Aungban and Heho.
+As these villages are surrounded by Pa'O villages, Danau people tend to speak Pa'O as well as Burmese (and the Burmese varieties Intha and Taungyoe).
 In spite of the small size of the Danau-speaking population, the language is vigorous and being taught to children.
 The current situation is in contrast to the prediction made by the linguist Gordon H. Luce in 1965, when he called Danau a 'dying' language.
-The Danau people are primarily farmers, growing sesame, turmeric, ginger, chilli, groundnut and potato for local consumption and for sale at nearby markets.
+The Danau people are primarily farmers, growing sesame, turmeric, ginger, chili, groundnut and potato for local consumption and for sale at nearby markets.

+Writing system

+Danau has no traditional orthography.
+Speakers use ad-hoc Burmese and Pa'O inspired spelling to represent their language in informal situations, especially on social media and karaoke videos.
+Since 2020, a systematic way of writing Danau in Burmese script has been developed by members of the language community in cooperation with a team of international linguists.
+The finalized draft of the new orthography is currently (July 2023) being tested by the speakers.
+A first primer is expected to be published in 2024.

+Grammatical structure

+Danau has a basic SVO clause structure, with free omission of known or contextually retrievable elements.
+The internal structure of phrases is inconsistent in terms of head and dependent arrangements, showing influence from verb-final Tibeto-Burman, especially Burmese, and equally mixed Karenic Pa'O. Grammatical and semantic relations are expressed by both pre- and postpositions, clausal and verbal modifiers (relative clauses and "adjectives") can precede or follow the noun they modify.

+Danau is an isolating, topic-prominent language.
+The topic marking enclitic =nə (alternatively =kɐ̄) is used frequently in both Danau discourse and elicited utterances.